-Our council is required by law to 'report annually to elected council members on how they are meeting their duty to secure sufficient childcare and make this report available and accessible to parents'.
-We have prepared this report to meet this duty.
+Barking and Dagenham are required by law to 'report annually to elected council members on how they are meeting their duty to secure sufficient childcare and make this report available and accessible to parents'.
+We have prepared this report to meet this statutory duty under section 6 and 7 of The Childcare Act 2006.

-Having sufficient childcare means that families can find childcare that meets their child's learning needs and enables parents to make a real choice about work and training.
+In Barking and Dagenham we are committed to giving children the best start in life.
+Having sufficient childcare means that families can find childcare and early education places that meets their child's learning needs.
+Ensuring there is sufficient, high quality, affordable childcare enables parents to make a real choice about work and training.
 This applies to all children from birth to age 14, and to children with disabilities.

 Sufficiency is assessed for different groups, rather than for all children in the local authority.
 Usually, we would assess sufficiency using data about the potential need for childcare and the amount of childcare available.
-However, due to the COVID-19 pandemic, we are not reporting on demand this year.
-This report will set out local childcare supply and also outline childcare usage during the pandemic.